AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/stirge.md

 "ac_class": "natural armor"
 "hp": !!int "2"
 "hit_dice": "1d4"
+"modifier": !!int "3"
 "stats":
   - !!int "4"
   - !!int "16"
   - !!int "11"
   - !!int "2"
   - !!int "8"
   - !!int "6"
 "speed": "10 ft., fly 40 ft."
 "senses": "darkvision 60 ft., passive Perception 9" "languages": ""
 "cr": "1/8"
 "actions":
   - "desc": "Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
-Hit: 5\
+Hit:\
-    \ (1d4 + 3) piercing damage, and the stirge attaches to the target.
-While attached,\
+      \ 5 (1d4 + 3) piercing damage, and the stirge attaches to the target.
+While\
-    \ the stirge doesn't attack.
-Instead, at the start of each of the stirge's turns,\
+      \ attached, the stirge doesn't attack.
+Instead, at the start of each of the\
-    \ the target loses 5 (1d4 + 3) hit points due to blood loss.\n\nThe stirge can\
+      \ stirge's turns, the target loses 5 (1d4 + 3) hit points due to blood loss.\n\
-    \ detach itself by spending 5 feet of its movement.
-It does so after it drains\
+      \nThe stirge can detach itself by spending 5 feet of its movement.
+It does so\
-    \ 10 hit points of blood from the target or the target dies.
-A creature, including\
+      \ after it drains 10 hit points of blood from the target or the target dies.\
-    \ the target, can use its action to detach the stirge."
+      \ A creature, including the target, can use its action to detach the stirge."
     "name": "Blood Drain"
 "source":
   - "MM"
   - "LMoP"
+  - "PotA"
+  - "TftYP"
+  - "ToA"
+  - "WDH"
+  - "WDMM"
+  - "GoS"
+  - "DIP"
   - "BGDIA"
+  - "IMR"
+  - "EGW"
+  - "KftGV"
+  - "HftT"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/beast/token/stirge.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/token/stirge.webp"
 ```
 ^statblock